brontosaurusrex/brontosaurusrex.github.io/bash.md

     [[ -d $HOME/apps/blender ]] && mv "$HOME/apps/blender" "$HOME/apps/blender_bak_$RANDOM"

+With if

+    if [ -f "$HOME/.pcalc.txt" ]; then
+        echo "$(tail -n 100 "$HOME/.pcalc.txt")" > "$HOME/.pcalc.txt"
+    fi

+Note that -e would be any file/dir/socket/node, -d is dir and so on

+    -b filename - Block special file
+    -c filename - Special character file
+    -d directoryname - Check for directory Existence -e filename - Check for file existence, regardless of type (node, directory, socket, etc.)
+    -f filename - Check for regular file existence not a directory -G filename - Check if file exists and is owned by effective group ID -G filename set-group-id - True if file exists and is set-group-id -k filename - Sticky bit
+    -L filename - Symbolic link
+    -O filename - True if file exists and is owned by the effective user id -r filename - Check if file is a readable
+    -S filename - Check if file is socket
+    -s filename - Check if file is nonzero size
+    -u filename - Check if file set-user-id bit is set -w filename - Check if file is writable
+    -x filename - Check if file is executable

 ## mkdir

 Only if one is not already there, should also be recursive